-You can do all the things you could already do with the shape, that is add text to it, rotate or resize it etc.
+You can do all the things you could already do with the shape, that is add text to it, resize it etc.

 Breakdown also offers support for importing text files.
 While importing text files, you can control when a new shape is added, when a new paragraph is added and in what direction the shapes are added.
-These controls can be found in the "Import" menu.
+These controls can be found in Import.

-You can import text files by simply dragging and dropping these onto an empty part of the map.
-You can also use copy paste (control c from the text file, then click the map, then control c).
+You can import text files by simply dragging and dropping these files onto an empty part of the map.
+Or just copy and paste (control c from the text file, then click the map, then control c).

-By specifing a seperator for new shape and new paragraph, you can control when a new shape is added or a new paragraph is added.
+By specifing a seperator for new shape and new paragraph, you can control when a new shape is added and when a new paragraph is added.